ChristianRich/prisma-postgresql-typescript-setup/README.md

-# Prisma with PostgreSQL, TypeScript, Serverless, AWS Lambda and Parameter Store
+# Prisma with PostgreSQL, TypeScript, Serverless and Parameter Store

 This project is the outcome of following the [Prisma Getting Started](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgres) guide.